Paxxs/Cluttered-bucket/README.md

 ### `bucket` Folder

 - All manifests belong here
-- `.gitkeep` file could be removed after you push your first manifest
+- `.gitkeep` file could be removed when you push your first manifest

 ### `bin` Folder